Marcuss2/crabriscv/README.md

 ### Goal

-This was a school project where the "ideala goal: was an implementation of RISC-V compliant processor.
+This was a school project where the "ideal goal: was an implementation of RISC-V compliant processor.

 ### Result